computational-psychology/hrl/docs/useful-examples/useful-examples-intro.md

   its size, etc.
 - [text displays](text-displays): how to show text, for example for giving instructions to the participant
+- [method of adjustment](method-of-adjustment): how to let the participant adjust a stimulus value until they accept it, the building block behind matching experiments
 - [managing data](managing-data): how to set up and read experimental design files, and how to save your acquired data, all in a neat format.